 Monitor Accounts and Statements Regularly

 Routinely check bank statements, credit card bills, and medical insurance claims for any unauthorized charges or activity and immediately report anything suspicious.
-Review credit reports annually to check for signs of fraud from the three major consumer credit bureaus:
+Review credit reports annually to check for signs of fraud with the three major consumer credit bureaus:

 1. Equifax